katreddyvenkateswaraReddy/Spotify-Clone/README.md

 ## Spotify-Clone
 @author "VenkateswaraReddy Katreddy"

-This project is an HTML and CSS-based responsive clone of Spotify's web application, meticulously crafted to mirror the structure and aesthetics of the original web application.
+This project is a responsive clone of Spotify's web application built using only HTML and CSS.
+It is designed to replicate the layout and visual appearance of the Spotify web player without using any pre-built CSS frameworks like Bootstrap.
-This seamless design not only captures the essence of Spotify but also offers a user-friendly interface and visually appealing aesthetics.

 ## Project Preview
 ![Screenshot (47)](https://github.com/katreddyvenkateswaraReddy/Spotify-Clone/assets/63310358/ba1a13a9-7f67-4570-9af2-0f2c3c329abf)